 Performance and Benchmarks

-The spectrograms library is designed for high performance, with a Rust core and zero-copy Python bindings.
+The spectrograms library is designed for high performance, with a Rust core and Python bindings.

 Benchmark Results